Table of Contents

 • March 2021 – Environmental studies began

-• July 2021 – First public open house at the South West Hants Fire Hall
+• July 2021 – First public open house hosted at the South West Hants Fire Hall

 • August 2021 – Work with West Hants Regional Municipality staff on the Development Agreement application began